mathemacode/job-searching/README.md

 4. You will need to start the job-searching process early in your final year.
 5. You will need to apply to dozens of jobs.

+Your portfolio (1) needs to show recruiters clearly that you are capable of using the same technology (3) that their company uses, at the level of proficiency they are looking for.
+This company may be located at or near any major city in the country (2).
+It will *take time* (4) to research your field's job options, build a resume, write cover letters, etc... and more importantly, you will need to be *consistent* in your efforts (5) to spot new relevant job postings and apply, apply, apply.
+These are the basics of being successful at your job search.

 ### You will need a portfolio
 It's really that simple.
 Not a single person I saw hired and/or helped select for candidacy was missing a portfolio.
 You will need, at the bare minimum, a GitHub, website, or other showcasing platform to display your work.
 Other useful things